Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 - **NOTE**: *We can always change the interval of this cronjob.*

+The output of our website should look like this:

 ![https](./images/https-browser.png)

 Congrats!!
 You have just implemented an Nginx load balancing web solution using a secure HTTPS connection with periodically updated SSL/TLS certificates as well as applying a new DNS name for you website!